 That was the spring of 2014.
 They didn’t know a bushel from a bin of apples.
 What they did know was that they wanted to make a wildly natural cider.

-At Brooklyn Cider House, one simple ingredient is used to make ciders – apples –so the structure, aromas, mouthfeel, and any residual sugar are definitively tied to the quality of their apples.
-All their ciders are made from freshly harvested, handpicked apples; fermented in stainless steel tanks with wild or wine yeast; and aged between two to 12 months.
-They make their ciders with minimal intervention and strive for balance, depth of structure, and allusions to terroir.
+At Brooklyn Cider House, one simple ingredient is used to make ciders – apples – so the structure, aromas, mouthfeel, and any residual sugar are definitively tied to the quality of their apples.
+All of their ciders are made from freshly harvested apples and are fermented in stainless steel tanks with wild or wine yeast.
+They make their ciders with minimal intervention and strive for balance, depth of structure, and drinkability, “We want to make ciders that we ourselves want to drink all the time.”

 BROOKLYN CIDER HOUSE